 Demand – Consumption

 The United States is the second largest apple producer worldwide, behind China.
 U.S. production is followed by Poland, Italy and France.
 The United States grows approximately 200 unique apple varieties.
-The top 10 varieties in the U.S. are Red Delicious, Gala, Granny Smith, Fuji, Golden Delicious, Honey Crisp, McIntosh, Rome, Cripps, Pink/Pink Lady and Empire (U.S. Apple Association, 2018).
-The United States has 7,500 apple producers who grow, on average, 240 million bushels of apples each year.
-These producers grow the apples on an approximated 322 thousand acres of land (U.S. Apple Association, 2018).
+The top 10 varieties in the U.S. are Red Delicious, Gala, Granny Smith, Fuji, Golden Delicious, Honey Crisp, McIntosh, Rome, Cripps, Pink/Pink Lady and Empire (U.S. Apple Association, 2021).
+The United States has 5,000 plus apple producers who grow, on average, 240 million bushels of apples each year.
+These producers grow the apples on an approximated 322 thousand acres of land (U.S. Apple Association, 2021).

-Approximately one of every four apples that is grown in the United States is exported.
-Top export markets, in 2014/2015, included Mexico, Canada, India, Taiwan, United Arab Emirates, Hong Kong, Vietnam, Indonesia, Saudi Arabia and Thailand (U.S. Apple Association, 2018).
+Approximately one of every three apples that is grown in the United States is exported.
+Top export markets, in 2014/2015, included Mexico, Canada, India, Taiwan, United Arab Emirates, Hong Kong, Vietnam, Indonesia, Saudi Arabia and Thailand (U.S. Apple Association, 2021).

 The United States faces increasing competition from foreign producers of apples, including Chile, Brazil, South Africa, New Zealand, the European Union and eastern European countries.
 Foreign competition affects the market price and sale of apples in the United States.
 The development of apple cultivars for new and traditional markets has contributed to much of the industry’s growth and economic viability.
 That is why it is important for the U.S. apple industry to continue the rapid deployment of new, viable apple cultivars.
 Apples face increased competition from imports of other fruits, such as grapes, peaches, nectarines and plums from Chile.
 More choices for consumers in supermarkets have led to greater competition for domestically produced fruits.

 Overview of Certified Organic